-The Board of Directors currently consists of eight members.
-Mr. Kit Dalaroy has advised the Corporation that he does not wish to seek re-election as a director of the Corporation at the Meeting.
-Unless otherwise specified, the persons named in the enclosed form of proxy intend to vote for the election of the seven nominees whose names are set out below.
+The Board of Directors currently consists of seven members. Élaine Cousineau Phénix has advised the Corporation that she does not wish to seek re-election as a director of the Corporation at the Meeting.
+Unless otherwise specified, the persons named in the enclosed form of proxy intend to vote for the election of the six nominees whose names are set out below.
 Each director will hold office until the next annual meeting of shareholders or until the election of his or her successor, unless the director resigns or his or her office becomes vacant by removal, death or any other cause.